Why Jesus?

 Read More

 What about all the injustice?
-Native American Christian answers (Mark Custalow)
+Native American Answers – Mark Custalow

 If there is a God, Why is there so much injustice in the world?
 Why is there so much suffering?
 Why is there pain, evil, and death?
 Why I hear that one an awful lot from Native and non-Native people alike.
 If there is a God and He is good, why would He allow these things to happen?